JuanMorenoDeveloper/earth001.github.io/README.md

 1. (Optional) Create a new Jekyll site: `jekyll new my-site`
 2. Replace the current theme in your `Gemfile` with `gem "jekyll-theme-clean-blog"`.
 3. Install the theme: `bundle install`
-4. Replace the current theme in your `_config.yml` file with `theme: jekyll-theme-awesome`.
+4. Replace the current theme in your `_config.yml` file with `theme: jekyll-theme-clean-blog`.
 5. Build your site: `bundle exec jekyll serve`

 Assuming there are no errors and the site is building properly, follow these steps next:

-1. Create the following pages if they do not exist already (or change the extension of exsiting markdown files from `.md` to `.html`):
+1. Create the following pages if they do not exist already (or change the extension of exisitig markdown files from `.md` to `.html`):
    - `index.html` - set to `layout: home`
    - `about.html` - set to `layout: page`
    - `contact.html` - set to `layout: page`